jeromelebel/MongoHub-Mac/README.markdown

 **3.0.5 - october 23, 2014**

 - Issue to edit 2 connections, one after the other
-- Problem to migrate data store from 2.6.x and 3.0.x
+- Problem to migrate data store from 2.6.x and 3.0.x [issue #153](https://github.com/jeromelebel/MongoHub-Mac/issues/153)

 **3.0.4 - october 22, 2014**